-Latency is defined as the time it takes information to be transmitted from a mobile phone towards the wider internet and back.
-For a 4G network, the standard latency is estimated at 60 milliseconds, while the 5G network puts this at only 1 millisecond.
+Latency is the time it takes for information to travel from a mobile phone to the Internet and back.
+In a 4G network, this typically takes around 60 milliseconds, but in a 5G network, it's reduced to just 1 millisecond.

-It’s an ideal setup for smart homes, self-driving cars, security systems, and other devices that fall within the Internet of Things category.
+This makes it well-suited for smart homes, self-driving cars, security systems, and other Internet of Things devices.

 Comparing the 5G network and the NBN

-In terms of setup, the 5G technology once again has an advantage over NBN since it’s focused on providing a mobile broadband connection.
-You will likely need to purchase a wireless modem that you can plug into a power outlet so you can connect to the network.
+In terms of setup, 5G has an advantage over NBN.
+With 5G home wireless, you simply need to buy a wireless modem, plug it into a power outlet, and connect to the network.

-This is different from NBN’s fixed-line connection that requires the installation of physical lines that connect your premises to a nearby fibre node or a wireless device that transmits data from a radio tower or satellite.
+NBN involves a fixed-line connection that requires the installation of physical lines connecting your premises to a nearby fibre node or wireless device.

 Can 5G replace the NBN?